Social and Environmental Sustainability

 Reduce

 Conservation is always on our mind.
-Our application and pre-departure materials are virtually paperless.
-And staff around the world use public transportation whenever they can (and encourage students to do the same).
+Our application and pre-departure materials are fully digital.
+And by moving class materials, schedules, sign-up sheets, and most other forms online, our staff around the world have shifted toward paperless communications and procedures with students.
+Our staff also use public transportation whenever they can, and they encourage students to do the same.

 Reuse